2025-26 Edition

 Covers basic Bayesian concepts and methods with emphasis on data analysis.
 Special emphasis on specification of prior distributions.
 Development of methods and theory for one and two samples, binary, Poisson, and linear regression.

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 STATS 210.
 Statistical Methods I: Linear Models.
 4 Units.